Last updated on January 20th, 2020 at 03:10 pm

 For the Sim, there are 4 major providers, Movistar, Kolvi, Claro and Tuyo Movil.
 Most of the providers sell by day 1 USD and by week 5 USD but their data varies.
 Claro gets the fastest speed while Kolvi gets the most geographical coverage.
 It’s better to have both.

-Hostels are pretty cheap here and also best for solo travellers.
-An example of a cheap hostel is this hostel in San Jose.
-But if you want a better accommodation for a reasonable price then you could try this hotel in San Jose.
-The price range varies a lot depending on the service they offer and the accommodation’s proximity to a tourist spot.
+Hostels are pretty cheap here and also best for solo travelers.
+If you want a better accommodation for a reasonable price.
+The range varies a lot depending on the service they offer and the accommodation’s proximity to a tourist spot.
 For example, Dorms in Costa Rica costs for about 8-10 USD while budget hotels costs 20-40 USD.
 If you have few more bucks to spare then it’s worth to try luxury hotels that costs about 100 USD.

 Plan your destinations first before planning what to ride because some are accessible by bike only, walking, cars, and buses.
 It all depends on where you are going to.
 But, the general rule is that it is cheaper for backpackers to go on public buses and taxis for their transportation.